South Florida hosts Alston and Loyola Chicago - WTOP News

 Tampa, Florida; Saturday, 4 p.m.
 EST

-BOTTOM LINE: Loyola Chicago visits the South Florida Bulls after Philip Alston scored 25 points in Loyola Chicago’s 115-64 victory over the Goshen Maple Leafs.
+BOTTOM LINE: Loyola Chicago plays the South Florida Bulls after Philip Alston scored 25 points in Loyola Chicago’s 115-64 win over the Goshen Maple Leafs.

-The Bulls are 3-2 in home games.
-South Florida averages 75.4 points and has outscored opponents by 5.3 points per game.
+The Bulls have gone 3-2 in home games.
+South Florida is the leader in the AAC with 16.6 fast break points.

 The Ramblers are 0-1 in road games.
-Loyola Chicago has a 2-0 record in one-possession games.
+Loyola Chicago is 2-0 in games decided by 3 points or fewer.

-South Florida scores 75.4 points, 5.8 more per game than the 69.6 Loyola Chicago gives up.
-Loyola Chicago averages 9.4 made 3-pointers per game this season, 2.4 more made shots on average than the 7.0 per game South Florida allows.
+South Florida is shooting 40.9% from the field this season, 0.8 percentage points higher than the 40.1% Loyola Chicago allows to opponents.
+Loyola Chicago scores 5.5 more points per game (75.6) than South Florida allows (70.1).

-TOP PERFORMERS: Selton Miguel is scoring 13.8 points per game and averaging 4.1 rebounds for the Bulls.
-Jose Placer is averaging 1.4 made 3-pointers for South Florida.
+TOP PERFORMERS: Selton Miguel is scoring 13.8 points per game with 4.1 rebounds and 2.1 assists for the Bulls.
+Chris Youngblood is averaging 12.8 points and 2.3 rebounds while shooting 37.2% for South Florida.

-Braden Norris is shooting 39.6% from beyond the arc with 1.9 made 3-pointers per game for the Ramblers, while averaging 9.2 points and 5.3 assists.
+Braden Norris averages 1.9 made 3-pointers per game for the Ramblers, scoring 9.2 points while shooting 39.6% from beyond the arc.
 Des Watson is averaging 12.2 points for Loyola Chicago.

 The Associated Press created this story using technology provided by Data Skrive and data from Sportradar.